petrmatej94/Project.NET.MVC/README.md

-# This is project for subject Architecture of the .NET Technology
+# Project for subject Architecture of the .NET Technology
+This project is focused on development of Web application using MVC.

-Bootstrap example templates was used for frontend design.
+Bootstrap example template was used for frontend design.
 Backend is running on MVC Core 2.1.
 Session was used to handle logged in user.

 ### Requirements: